 When submitting a work order, you will need to provide your name, email, phone number, building and room number, and a detailed description of the issue being reported.

-Most of the residence halls close during Fall break (the week of Thanksgiving), Fall semester break (after the Fall semester), Spring break, and Summer break.
+All residence halls are open the week of fall break (the week of Thanksgiving), Fall semester break (after the Fall semester), and Spring break

 Central Village, Greenwood Park, Foster/Knox, Todd Apartments, Nickerson Apartments, and The Crossing